pinojs/pino-pretty/Readme.md

   // Alternatively, pass a `sonic-boom` instance (allowing more flexibility):
   // destination: new SonicBoom({ dest: 'a/file', mkdir: true })

+  // You can also configure some SonicBoom options directly
+  sync: false, // by default we write asynchronously
+  append: true, // the file is opened with the 'a' flag
+  mdkdir: true, // create the target destination

   customPrettifiers: {}
 }